All Episodes

 It's open line Friday.

-The swan song hour of our week-long excursion to Los Angeles is now Rush Limbaugh from the left coast.
+The swansong hour of our week-long excursion to Los Angeles is now Rush Limbaugh from the left coast.

 All right.

-This this what is his name?
+This, what is his name?

-Thomas Friedan?
+Thomas Frieden?

 I'm getting him confused with Tom Friedman.